 What impression do we give students of the mathematical pursuit?
 Answers are pre-known (they are at the back of the book or in the teacher's mind), all can be accomplished in a fixed amount of time (quizzes and exams are usually timed) and the goal is to follow a pre-set intellectual path (as dictated by a curriculum).
 Open research and problem-solving tasks, on the other hand, usually possesses none of these features!
 Persistence and perseverance are key skills absolutely vital for any success in original intellectual endeavors.
+Read the strategy essay and then explore the Curriculum Burst practice examples from the MAA AMC.

 |Angles in a Star (pdf)||Watch the Video|